godotengine/godot-demo-projects/mobile/README.md

 The Android IAP demo only runs on Android.

-Language: All are GDScript
+Languages: All are GDScript

-Renderer: All are GLES 2
+Renderers: All are GLES 2